Microsoft/azure-docs.pt-pt/articles/container-registry/container-registry-content-trust.md

 Para ativar a confiança do conteúdo no seu registo, navegue primeiro para o mesmo no portal do Azure.
 Em **Políticas**, selecione **Content Trust**  >  **Enabled**  >  **Save**.
 Também pode utilizar o comando [de atualização az acr config content-trust][az-acr-config-content-trust-update] no Azure CLI.

-![Ativar a confiança do conteúdo num registo no portal do Azure][content-trust-01-portal]
+![O screenshot mostra permitir a confiança de conteúdo para um registo no portal Azure.][content-trust-01-portal]

 ## <a name="enable-client-content-trust"></a>Ativar a confiança do conteúdo no cliente